 Unit – II: Research Aptitude

-As the name suggests, this section is aimed to assess the researching ability of the candidate and his understanding of it.
+As the name suggests, this section is aimed to assess the research ability of the candidate and his understanding of it.
 This section is fairly simple for most of the candidates, as most of you have experience in writing your own research papers during graduation and post-graduation.
 Key topics in this section are:

 - Research and its meaning, types, characteristics, and approach to research